Investigation of the connections across disciplines that result in self-critical, intellectually responsible journalism. 5 units minimum.

 Students must take GS 216 and GS 314 and select three courses from Category Two.

-CATEGORY THREE: GS314 or equivalent: Independent Study in Journalism (1 unit).
-This has two components: a practicum in journalism and integrated project designed to function as a Capstone for the student’s work in the minor.
+GS314 or equivalent: Independent Study in Journalism (1 unit).
+This has two components: a practicum in journalism and integrated project designed to function as a capstone for the student’s work in the minor.
 The student is responsible for arranging the internship in consultation with the advisor.
-The student’s work in the practicum will be evaluated by the Capstone advisor.
-The final written project should be designed by the student in with the minor advisor and course instructor(s).
+The student’s work in the practicum will be evaluated by the capstone advisor, Alan Prendergast.
+The final written project should be designed by the student in consultation with the minor advisor and course instructor(s).

 This is the Journalism Program